National Museum of Colombia

 The National Museum of Colombia (Museo Nacional de Colombia) is the National Museum of Colombia housing collections on its history, art, culture.
 Located in the Santa Fe locality of Bogotá, Colombia, it is the largest and oldest museum in Colombia.
 The National Museum of Colombia is a dependency of the Colombian Ministry of Culture.

 The museum houses a collection of over 20,000 pieces including works of art and objects representing different national history periods.
 Permanent exhibitions present archeology and ethnography samples from Colombian artefacts dating 10,000 years BC, up to twentieth century indigenous and afro- Colombian art and culture.
 Founders and New Kingdom of Granada room houses Liberators and other Spanish iconography; the round room exhibits a series of oleos from Colombia painting history.

 History

 Established by an act of Congress on 28 July 1823, the National Museum of Colombia is the oldest museum in the country and one of the oldest in the Americas.
+The law also created a mining school and provided chairs for both institutions.

+The founding staff came from a scientific mission assembled in Europe.
+In 1822, Simón Bolívar resolved to create a mining school at Bogotá and left recruitment to Francisco Antonio Zea, Gran Colombia's minister in Paris.
+Peruvian mineralogist Mariano Eduardo de Rivero y Ustáriz was invited to lead the group, which included French chemist Jean-Baptiste Boussingault and several other naturalists.
+A government decree of March 1824 named Rivero as director of the museum and school of mines.